 Arduino Pressure Sensor Tutorial | MPS20N0040D

-This site has built up a number of tutorials on how to measure almost anything.
+This site has built up several tutorials on how to measure almost anything.
 Now, we add to that list an Arduino pressure sensor featuring the MPS20N0040D and the HX710B Analog-to-Digital IC.

 In a Rush: Wiring the Pressure Sensor to Arduino